Follow TV Tropes

 "I'm not a slave to a god that doesn't exist!"

-Holy Wood (In the Shadow of the Valley of Death) is a 2000 album by Marilyn Manson, the last in a trilogy/"triptych" with albums Antichrist Superstar (1996) and Mechanical Animals (1998) as their predecessors.
-Since the triptych's story is told in reverse order, Holy Wood therefore begins the narrative.
+Holy Wood (In the Shadow of the Valley of Death) is the fourth studio album by Marilyn Manson, released in 2000.
+It is the last in a trilogy/"triptych" with albums Antichrist Superstar (1996) and Mechanical Animals (1998) as their predecessors; since the triptych's story is told in reverse order, Holy Wood therefore begins the narrative.

-Much like the others, this album is a Rock Opera/Concept Album.
-Holy Wood's concept follows a protagonist named Adam Kadmon (derived from the Kabbalah, meaning "original man") who travels from Death Valley (a land populated by social outcasts) to Holy Wood (a city-sized amusement park with main attractions of death and violence).
+Much like the other parts of the triptych, Holy Wood is a Rock Opera/Concept Album.
+Its concept follows a protagonist named Adam Kadmon (his name derived from the Kabbalah, meaning "original man") who travels from Death Valley (a land populated by social outcasts) to Holy Wood (a city-sized amusement park with main attractions of death and violence).
 He tries staging a revolution but finds stiff opposition in Holy Wood's perpetually violent culture, its "guns, God, government" ideology, and its religion of "celebritarianism" where dead celebrities are worshipped and John F. Kennedy is revered like a modern Jesus.

-The album came out when Manson was under fire for supposedly inspiring the 1999 high school shootings in Columbine, because the teens who committed the murders were fans of him.
-It later turned out that this rumor was false, but this didn't diminish the public outcry about the rock singer, whom many Moral Guardians saw as a "corruptor of youth."
+The album came out during a time when the band was under fire for supposedly inspiring the 1999 Columbine high school shooting because the teens who committed the murders were fans of them.
+It later turned out that this rumor was false, but this didn't diminish the public outcry about the band, and particularly its namesake lead singer, whom many Moral Guardians saw as a "corruptor of youth."
 Manson felt demonized by the media and refused all interviews, even to defend himself, because he didn't want to contribute to the media frenzy.

-Instead, he made Holy Wood a Concept Album, its songs criticizing journalists, politicians and religious groups for capitalizing on the tragic shootings, while at the same time sensationalizing violence, like the assassinations of John F. Kennedy, John Lennon and the Columbine murders.
+Instead, he channeled his emotions into the story and themes of Holy Wood, its songs criticizing journalists, politicians and religious groups for capitalizing on the tragic shootings while at the same time sensationalizing violence like the assassinations of John F. Kennedy, John Lennon and the Columbine murders.
 He also argued that glorifying bloodshed was nothing new, because Christians had made Jesus' crucifixion an icon for centuries.

-Still, at the time Holy Wood didn't sell as well as his other albums.
-However, a mere decade later it has been Vindicated by History so much that it is now, in fact, the best-selling album in Manson's catalogue!
+At the time, Holy Wood didn't sell as well as his other albums.
+However, over two decades later, it has been Vindicated by History so much that it is now the best-selling album in Marilyn Manson's catalogue.

 The album produced the hit singles "Disposable Teens," "The Fight Song" and "The Nobodies."